-Earthquake science depends greatly on numerous data types spanning spatial scales from microscopic to global and timescales of fractions of seconds to millions of years.
+Earthquake science depends greatly on numerous data types spanning spatial scales from microscopic to global and timescales of fractions of seconds to millions of years making it a rich environment for the application of cyberinfrastructure.
 As the inadequate preparation and response to recent major earthquakes in Haiti, Chile, and Japan have shown, the field is ripe for transformation: formerly isolated groups must work more effectively with each other.
-Data providers need to better understand how their data are consumed and fused with other data sources by downstream geophysicists.
-Geophysicists must understand how to relate their work to emergency planners and responders.
-Experts focused on the processes of particular processes or areas of the globe must find ways to translate their knowledge to other regions and other research teams.
+Data providers need to better understand how their data are consumed and fused with other data sources downstream geophysicists.
+Geophysicists bv must understand how to relate their work to emergency planners and responders.
+Experts focused on the processes of particular areas of the globe must find ways to translate their knowledge to other regions and other research teams.
 All must be focused on identifying and tackling grand challenges that span areas of expertise.
+Collaboration alone is not enough: the field needs a common framework designed to foster the desired connections.
+This is especially imperative as datasets and sources grow as new spaceborne missions and ground based networks contribute to the field.

-1 978-1-4577-0557-1/12/\$26.00 ©2012 IEEE.
+&lt;sup>1 978-1-4577-0557-1/12/\$26.00 ©2012 IEEE.